 The Original Inspiration

-Here’s a look at the original inspiration guitar from the Naples Botanical Garden beside our roadside rescue.
+Below is the inspiration guitar from the Naples Botanical Garden beside our roadside rescue.
 You can see why I was so inspired by it and why it stuck with me all these years (you can click each picture to enlarge).

 The only improvement I would make to our planter would be to use a more colourful variety of succulents.
 Unfortunately we don’t have the same choices here that those who live in places like California do, where the selection is so great!
-I’m also curious to try coco liner instead of moss for more contrast, so don’t be surprised to see another guitar planter soon (I already have one in the stash!).
+I’m also curious to try coco liner instead of moss for more contrast, so there could be another guitar planter soon (I already have one in the stash!).

 Summer’s starting to wind down and sooner or later we’ll turn our focus away from planters!
 In the meantime, here’s a few to enjoy if you haven’t previously seen them: